cswinter/hyperstate/README.md

     def forward(self, x):
         return self.fc1(x)

-    # `serialize` should return an object composed only of dicts, lists, primitive types, numpy arrays and PyTorch tensors
+    # `serialize` should return a representation of the object consisting only of primitives, containers, numpy arrays and torch tensors.
     def serialize(self) -> Any:
         return self.state_dict()

+    # `deserialize` should take a serialized representation of the object and return an instance of the class.
+    # The `ctx` argument allows you to pass additional information to the deserialization function.
     @classmethod
     def deserialize(clz, state_dict, ctx):
         net = clz(ctx["config"].inputs)
         return net.load_state_dict(state_dict)

 @dataclass
 class State: